Research from Robert Walters has found that finance professionals in regulatory focused roles will see the strongest salary growth in 2017.

 Within regulatory reporting, mid-level positions such as VP and AVP will see the strongest salary rises of 6% and 7% respectively.
 Similarly, within internal audit, associate level positions will see salaries increase by 8%.

-“While senior professionals in these fields will still be sought after, the bulk of demand will be for mid-level and junior professionals,” said Blackburn.
+“While senior professionals in these fields will still be sought after, the bulk of demand will be for mid-level and junior professionals,” said Lucy.

 “With employers looking to build robust internal audit and regulatory reporting teams, professionals at these levels who can demonstrate strong technical proficiency while also being able to develop and implement strategic policies will be most highly sought after."